awsdocs/elb-user-guide/doc_source/how-elastic-load-balancing-works.md

 Both internet\-facing and internal load balancers route requests to your targets using private IP addresses\.
 Therefore, your targets do not need public IP addresses to receive requests from an internal or an internet\-facing load balancer\.

 If your application has multiple tiers, you can design an architecture that uses both internal and internet\-facing load balancers\.
-For example, this is true if your application uses web servers that must be connected to the internet, and database servers that are only connected to the web servers\.
+For example, this is true if your application uses web servers that must be connected to the internet, and application servers that are only connected to the web servers\.
 Create an internet\-facing load balancer and register the web servers with it\.
-Create an internal load balancer and register the database servers with it\.
-The web servers receive requests from the internet\-facing load balancer and send requests for the database servers to the internal load balancer\.
-The database servers receive requests from the internal load balancer\.
+Create an internal load balancer and register the application servers with it\.
+The web servers receive requests from the internet\-facing load balancer and send requests for the application servers to the internal load balancer\.
+The application servers receive requests from the internal load balancer\.